 - Following the SMMS group's success in reaching the 20% absolute emissions reduction target in 2014, six years ahead of schedule, participating postal companies continued to achieve emissions reductions in the consecutive years.
-The groups cumulative reduction of CO2 emissions now equals 18.1 million tonnes, equivalent to a decrease of 31%, between 2008 and 2019. - Having achieved our 2020 reduction target for total volumes of carbon emissions, in 2014 a new delivery efficiency target was introduced for the SMMS group: to reduce total carbon dioxide emissions (Scope 1, 2 and 3 outsourced transport) per letter mail and per parcel by 20% by 2025, from a 2013 baseline.
-IPC's new target places greater emphasis on efficiency and has been approved as a sectoral benchmark by the Science Based Targets (SBT) Technical Review and Steering Committee.
-IPC was the 12th organisation worldwide that got SBT approved targets. - In 2019, the group reported a 3% increase in grams of CO2 per item for both letter mail and parcels, compared to 2018.
-Since the 2013 baseline, this equates to an increase of 7% for letter mail, but a decrease of 8% for parcels.
+The groups cumulative reduction of CO2 emissions now equals 22.8 million tonnes, equivalent to a decrease of 34%, between 2008 and 2020. - The SMMS programme has always been a leading industry-wide sustainability initiative, and so it periodically reviews it's methodology and goals to align with international best practice.
+Therefore, the group is currently in the process of applying for a more ambitious absolute carbon emission reduction target that is inclusive of scope 3 emissions. - In 2020, the group reported an 8.4% increase in grams of CO2 per item for letter mail, compared to 2019.
+Since the 2013 baseline, this equates to an increase of 12.7% for letter mail, but a decrease of 5.4% for parcels.
 These trends highlight the challenges posts face in reducing the carbon intensity of letter mail deliveries in a climate of falling letter mail demand. - Collaboration continues to be one of the corner stones of the SMMS programme, which has become a platform for best practice sharing between countries and which has engaged posts from across the globe.
-IPC hosted its two-day annual sustainability workshop virtually in June 2020, allowing for wide-participation by 16 posts from across Europe, Australasia and North America. - As part of this process of continuous improvement, IPC is now encouraging SMMS participants to address their Scope 3 emissions.
-Although we do see sub-contractors as having primary responsibility for their carbon emissions, we accept that participants have an influence on this section of the value chain and should not be achieving Scope 1 reductions at the expense of increasing the impact of Scope 3 through outsourcing and sub-contraction.
-To this end, since 2013 we have reported on Scopes 1, 2 and 3 emissions combined, and in 2014 introduced a new delivery efficiency target focussing on emissions reductions from all three scopes.
+IPC hosted its two-day annual sustainability workshop virtually in May 2021, allowing for worldwide participation by 16 posts from across Europe and North America. - As part of this process of continuous improvement and resetting of the SBTi target, IPC is now encouraging SMMS participants to address their Scope 3 emissions.
+Although we do see sub-contractors as having primary responsibility for their carbon emissions, we accept that participants have an influence on this section of the value chain and should not be achieving Scope 1 reductions at the expense of increasing the impact of Scope 3 through outsourcing and sub-contraction. - 10 posts have publicly stated air quality targets, and 16 posts have air quality reduction policies in place.